 Post mortems are useless if they’re not read

-Now that you have written 2253 pages1 describing how shitty the development of your previous project was, remember all these are worthless if you don’t read them.
+Now that you have written 2253 pages describing how shitty the development of your previous project was, remember all these are worthless if you don’t read and learn from them.

 You have a game concept?
 Cool.
 The prototype is even finished?
 Excellent!
 So you feel it’s time to start the development of the game?
 Whoa!
 Hold on a minute.